Thanksgiving Travel Tips to Avoid Auto Accidents This Season

 According to AAA, the American Auto Association, last Thanksgiving season we saw more than 48 million Americans on the road traveling by car.
 This number has been steadily increasing over the years, with the 2019 holiday season projected to be just as many, if not more people out on the roads.
 The Thanksgiving holiday travel period usually ranges from the Tuesday before Thanksgiving to the Monday after, with many large cities seeing the worst traffic on the Tuesday or Wednesday before the holiday.
 The National Highway Traffic Safety Administration is predicting around 450 deadly auto accidents occurring on the roads at this time.

 Many factors can contribute to these numbers besides the number of people on the roads; changing weather patterns, daylight savings time and alcohol consumption all contribute to the severity of these accidents.
-At Spector Law group, we want you to feel safe during your Thanksgiving holiday.
+At Spector Injury & Accident Lawyers, we want you to feel safe during your Thanksgiving holiday.
 That’s why our team of professionals has developed a list of smart tips to ensure you get to your destination accident-free this season.

 Spector Law Accident Prevention Tips

 - Drive sober – if you plan to drive, make sure you drive sober.
 In the past 7 years, at least 800 alcohol-related deaths have occurred during the Thanksgiving holiday.